I’m hoping that you can turn this into a post. It’s about my new area rug.

 I thought, “how cool!”
 And my client liked the idea too.

-So, that’s what I did.
+So, that’s what we did.
 I had made for her three 6 feet x 18 feet area rugs.

 I was there for installation day.

-The installer was concerned that the rugs would slip and thought that he should put some heavy-duty double-stick tape underneath the rug and taped to the floor.
+The installer was concerned that the rugs would slip and thought he should put some heavy-duty double-stick tape underneath the rug pad.
+That would keep everything nicely in one spot.

-I had figured that the heavy furniture would be enough and the rug pad, but he said no.
+I had figured that the heavy furniture and the non-skid rug pad would be enough.
+But, he said no.

 I said, “okay.”